Zaltu/personax-lua-src/README.md

 - luawriter: Utility to write a Lua table to an importable Lua file.
 Mainly used for saving games and may move.

 The text data of the game is found under the model as well, since only the model accesses it.
 The `model/data/` directory is organized as such:
+- *data/chars/*: (Main) Characters and their stats.
 - *data/days/*: All ~365 days to be played.
 More documentation on their definition within.
-- *data/envs/*: Definitions of flags and other that are associated with each "env", corresponding more or less to a UE level
+- *data/envs/*: Definitions of flags and other that are associated with each "env", corresponding more or less to a UE level.
-- *data/inline/*: Defines all non-Social Link cutscenes
+- *data/inline/*: Defines all non-Social Link cutscenes.
 - *data/links/*: Definitions of all Social Links.
 One file per link for now.
-- *data/pers/*: Definitions of all Personas (spoilers, shadows are Personas)
+- *data/pers/*: Definitions of all Personas (spoilers, shadows are Personas).
+- *data/saves/*: Save files go here.
 - *data/shops/*: Definition of each shop's options tree.
-- *data/saves/*: Save files go here
+- *data/spells/*: Spell implementations.

 The other files found directly in the *data/* directory represent various constants generally used by contexts.
 These are ones that don't particularly deserve a full folder to themselves, ie can be contained in a single file.